QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-final-case.md

 ## Complex Scenarios

-Now you are very familiar to 1x1x1x1 scenarios: one dataset, one index, one skillset and one indexer.
+Now you are very familiar to 1x1x1x1 scenarios: one data set, one index, one skillset and one indexer.
 The diagrams below describe this situation but also complex scenarios of Cognitive Search.

 ### Performance Optimization with Partitioning for Parallel Processing